Sturgeon

-Sturgeon (from Old English styrġa ultimately from Proto-Indo-European *str̥(Hx)yón-) is the common name for the 27 species of fish belonging to the family Acipenseridae.
+Sturgeon are the 27 species of fish belonging to the family Acipenseridae.
 The earliest sturgeon fossils date to the Late Cretaceous, and are descended from other, earlier acipenseriform fish, which date back to the Early Jurassic period, some 174 to 201 million years ago.
 They are one of two living families of the Acipenseriformes alongside paddlefish (Polyodontidae).
-The family is grouped into five genera: Acipenser, Huso, Scaphirhynchus, Sinosturio, and Pseudoscaphirhynchus.
-Two species (H. naccarii and S. dabryanus) may be extinct in the wild, and one (P. fedtschenkoi) may be entirely extinct.
 Sturgeons are native to subtropical, temperate and sub-Arctic rivers, lakes and coastlines of Eurasia and North America.
-A Maastrichtian-age fossil found in Morocco shows that they also once lived in northern Africa during the Cretaceous.

 Sturgeons are long-lived, late-maturing fishes with distinctive characteristics, such as a heterocercal caudal fin similar to those of sharks, and an elongated, spindle-like body that is smooth-skinned, scaleless, and armored with five lateral rows of bony plates called scutes.

 Several species can grow quite large, typically ranging 7–12 ft in length.
 The largest sturgeon on record was a beluga female captured in the Volga Delta in 1827, measuring 7.2 m long and weighing 1,571 kg.
+The family is grouped into five genera: Acipenser, Huso, Scaphirhynchus, Sinosturio, and Pseudoscaphirhynchus.
+One species (S. dabryanus) may be extinct in the wild, and another (P. fedtschenkoi) may be entirely extinct.
+Beginning in 2011 H. naccarii was presumed extinct in the wild, but in 2022 was downgraded to critically endangered.
+A Maastrichtian-age fossil found in Morocco shows that they also once lived in northern Africa during the Cretaceous.

 Most sturgeons are anadromous bottom-feeders, migrating upstream to spawn but spending most of their lives feeding in river deltas and estuaries.
 Some species inhabit freshwater environments exclusively, while others primarily inhabit marine environments near coastal areas, and are known to venture into open ocean.

-Several species of sturgeon are harvested for their roe, which is processed into the luxury food caviar.
+The roe some of these sturgeon species spawn are harvested and processed into luxurious caviar.
 This has led to serious overexploitation, which combined with other conservation threats, has brought most of the species to critically endangered status, at the edge of extinction.

+Etymology

+The English word Sturgeon comes from Middle English sturgiun itself from Old French estorjoun, displacing Old English styrġa though both are derived from Proto-Germanic *sturjô.

+Apparent cognates to Sturgeon might be found in Baltic, Germanic, Greek, Romance, and Slavic languages.
+The trade of sturgeon in ancient Europe would cause for the root word for these to spread across the region.
+Many potential reconstructions may place it as either a non-Indo-European substrate language, possibly from around the Volga river, where sturgeon could be caught and sold, while others reconstruct a Proto-Indo-European source.

+One reconstruction links Sturgeon to ultimately derive from Proto-Indo-European *str̥(Hx)yón-.